 As a normal website user, it would really be a big thing if a website has a section that can be accessed and viewed regardless of where you may be in the midst of a page’s content.
 As a website developer, imagine an experience that you can give to the user that requires him to scroll up the same distance he scrolled down the page just to check a section again.

 In this case, there can only be one solution: sticky section.
-Sticky sections or fixed sections are those sections on a webpage that remains visible and in the same position as the user scrolls down and moves about a site.
+Sticky sections or fixed sections are those sections on a webpage that remains visible and in the same position as the user scrolls down and moves about a site of sunflower maids, kansas city.
 Sticky sections can be a help for users to not feel distracted or uneasy because he knows that the content that he needs is right in front of him.
 In this tutorial, I will be teaching you how to create a Sticky Section in Divi.

 STEP 1: Identify which section would be sticky.